FlMonkey/FlMonkey/README.md

 - 👋 Hi, I’m @FlMonkey
 - 👀 I’m interested in Video Games and Coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
+- 🐍 Fluent in python
 - 💞️ I’m looking to collaborate on ...
 Nothing lol
 - 📫 How to reach me ... u/FloppyMonkey07 on reddit, Bjol on discord